Apply for Tier 4 visa

 Length and format of your interview

 We strongly recommend that, when the interview is over, you ask for a copy of this transcript and check that it is an accurate record of the interview.
-If you feel the transcript is inaccurate or leaves out something important, please contact our international team for advice.
+If you feel the transcript is inaccurate or leaves out something important, please contact our international student advice team for more information.

 A second interview is your last chance to convince the interviewer that you are a genuine student.
 Make sure you prepare well and can answer the questions fully.